Paul has been passionate about growing and cooking his own food for many years. Born in the UK, he now lives in North Central Florida.

-Playing plants music to help them grow is an idea that first gained popularity in the 1970's after the publication of the book: The Sound of Music and Plants, by Dorothy Retallack in 1973.
+Playing plants music to help them grow is an idea that first gained popularity in the 1970s after the publication of the book: The Sound of Music and Plants, by Dorothy Retallack, which was published in 1973.

 In one series of early experiments she played the note F for extended periods of time, but most of her later focus was on the effects of different styles of music.

 Retallack essentially split the music into three categories: postive, neutral, and negative.

 According to Retallack, the most positive music for plant growth is soothing, positive music.
 Plants don't like harsh, heavy, angry or discordant sounds.
 Three or four hours of music is the optimum amount, according to Retallack.
 Play plants music for longer than this and the effects tend to always be negative, whatever style of music is played.

 Examples of positive, soothing music include older classical works, such as those composed by J S Bach.
 Smooth and melodic jazz music, such as material by the instrumentalist and singer, Louis Armstrong, is also good.
 Certain styles of World Music, such as Indian sitar music was also found to have a positive effect.

 Certain music was recorded by Retallack as not having either a positive or negative effect when used to help plants grow.
 Country and Western music was one such style that fitted into this category.